SPORTS, MEDIA AND ENTERTAINMENT

 SPP has worked with organisations on a diverse range of Sports, Media and Entertainment projects to deliver sustainable success.

-eSports is still emerging, and the role for Australian Leagues and Clubs in the eSports market is constantly evolving, presenting a compelling opportunity for Australian sports organisations to develop or review an eSports market entry strategy.
-SPP has developed a eSports Sector Overview.
+esports is still emerging, and the role for Australian Leagues and Clubs in the esports market is constantly evolving, presenting a compelling opportunity for Australian sports organisations to develop or review an esports market entry strategy.
+SPP has developed an esports Sector Overview.
 Contact us for your copy.Read More

 Congratulations to SPP’s David Mackay who received ‘Most Outstanding Postgraduate Student Award’ for Victoria University’s Master of Sport Business & Integrity programme.
 With the pressures and complexity of contemporary sport management globally, having David lead our Sports, Media and Entertainment practice continues to deliver strategic commercial results for our clients from small and large sporting organisations.Read More

 The off-field competition between sports teams and leagues can be as fierce as it is on field.
 Managers and administrators battle to secure the best talent, highest profits, largest memberships and biggest media campaigns.
 Meanwhile, mechanisms such as competitive balance seek to even out the playing field and ensure every team has the chance to succeed and thrive in the competition.Read More

 Australia is one of the most saturated professional sports markets in the world.
 With increasing pressure on Australian sporting organisations to grow revenue, international expansion presents a potentially attractive proposition.